Bolton's Egypt: The Making of a Museum - An online ZOOM lecture

 By : Ian Trumble Saturday 14th November 2020 2.00 pm

 In 1884 Bolton opened its first museum, 'The Chadwick' named after its principle benefactor.
 Although founded as a Natural History museum, it wasn't long before it housed collections of Art, Social History, World Cultures and not least of all Egyptology.
 The collections grew, thanks to the enthusiasm of a local mill owner's daughter, Annie Barlow, who worked with the Egypt Exploration Society to bring Egypt to Bolton.
 From mummies to jewellery, and statues to temple columns the collections span several thousand years of history.
 Over 130 years later, Bolton now has one of the largest and best collections of Ancient Egyptian artefacts in the UK, that are newly displayed in Bolton's Egypt.

 Cost: Free for Members (enter the password in the box that appears when selecting a free members ticket) and £4 Visitors.
-Booking details will be available nearer the date
+To book click here